xu-chiheng/Tool/README.md

-This repo has been moved to Note. https://github.com/xu-chiheng/Note
+This repo has been moved to Note

+https://github.com/xu-chiheng/Note